jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Techvolution is the ruling philosophy that encourages extras to "majically" bond with any tool they want so they can solve frontline problems as player gods.
 Yet what do we do when the Death Star says it's wrong?

 **Majic**: The natural inclination of a person to learn, use, and hold new tools to increase their natural abilities.
-Majic inspires people to become player gods who evolve humanity and solve frontline problems.
+Majic inspires people to become player gods who solve frontline problems and thereby help humanity win the game of civilization.
 A majician teaches themselves, or other people, new tools.

 ![old philosophy in a new world](/img\sketches\darwins-finches.jpg) _Charles Darwin famous finches.
 These birds are adapted to eat one type of food like bugs, seeds, or nuts.
 After years of study, Darwin explained the differences using his theory of evolution (1859).
 Humanity mimics evolution by inventing and using new tools.
 Since we can drop and pick up tools, we can evolve so much faster than other lifeforms.
-It's majic that keep us evolving to use new tools._
+It's majic that keep us evolving._

 ===